aws-samples/aws-cdk-cicd-boot-sample/README.md

 ```

 ## Static Application Security Testing (SAST)
 The project applies the Day 0 mentality in Security.
-This means there are clearly defined Quality Gates defined in the pipeline where Security is checked and enforced to support the highest security standards for any project that uses the Harvesting Vanilla Pipeline as base.
+This means there are clearly defined Quality Gates defined in the pipeline where Security is checked and enforced to support the highest security standards for any project that uses the CICD Boot as base.
 The quality checks are applied as early as the Pull Requests, and brings you a wide range of built-in tools that you can opt in or out as your project needs.

 For more information, see [SECURITY](SECURITY.md)